Meet The Team Behind The Scenes

 • Build it.

-Parent and disability advocate referred to Catherine’s parent sessions when inviting foster parents trying to advocate for their children to come to “Coffee with Catherine, J.D.” and the name was born.
+Parent and disability advocate referred to Catherine’s parent sessions when inviting foster parents trying to advocate for their children to come to “Coffee and Kids with Catherine, J.D.” and the name was born.
 Another advocate began to help me organize more formal coffee gatherings with Catherine and it became a regular weekly activity for parents, parent advocates, mental health providers, and those wanting to learn to advocate for kids.
 We began to offer paid intensive courses for parents, advocates and attorneys.
 Those courses sold out and often were too costly for many parents.

 • Grow it.

 Many parents came to our regular coffee meetings because they didn’t necessarily want to pay for attorneys or even advocates to attend IEPs and they wanted help learning to navigate the world of special education, other parents wanted to gain the skills to be a strong and knowledgeable advocate on their own, and sometimes they even wanted to take the next step and become an advocate for other.
-In 2020 Coffee with Catherine, LLC took to the virtual coffee house with clients and friends joining for intensives as well as some regular Saturday mornings classes.
+In 2020 Coffee and Kids with Catherine, LLC took to the virtual coffee house with clients and friends joining for intensives as well as some regular Saturday mornings classes.
 We realized we didn’t only want to offer seminars and intensives or the occasional coffee and decided we wanted an affordable subscription and online masterclasses could bring information directly to empower parents everywhere.

 Now we want you to grow with us.